ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

       = F(x[1], x[2], x[3])
 ```

-This is essentially how all Prio computations are performed: the inputs
+This is essentially how all Prio computations are performed:
-are encoded in a manner that allows the function F to be expressed as a sum of
+measurements are encoded into inputs in a manner that allows the
+function F to be expressed as a sum of the aggregators' shares of the
-the aggregators' shares of the aggregate; clients split their inputs into
+aggregate; clients split their inputs into shares, sending one share
-shares, sending one share to each server; the servers add up their input shares;
+to each server; the servers add up their input shares; and the servers
-and the servers combine their aggregate shares to get the final output of F. Not
+combine their aggregate shares to get the final output of F. Not all
-all aggregate functions can be expressed this way, however.
-Prio supports a
+aggregate functions can be expressed this way, however.
+Prio supports
-limited set of aggregation functions, some of which we highlight below:
+a limited set of aggregation functions, some of which we highlight
+below:

 - Simple statistics, like sum, mean, min, max, variance, and standard
   deviation; [[OPEN ISSUE: It's possible to estimate quantiles such as the